Mario Gandelsonas, Departmental Representative

 General Prerequisites: Students who wish to enter the school are normally required to complete two courses: ARC 203 Introduction to Architectural Thinking, and ARC 204 Introduction to Architectural Design.
 Students are encouraged to enroll in ARC 203 and 204 in their sophomore year.
 All A.B. students who complete the prerequisites may enter the major; no application or portfolio needed.

 In addition to the general prerequisites and the requirements for independent work, each student is required to complete 10 courses in three cognate areas: (a) history and theory; (b) technology; and (c) design seminars, from those listed below.
-All students are required to take ARC 403 Topics in the History and Theory of Architecture in the spring semester of their junior year.
+All students are required to take ARC 403 Topics in the History and Theory of Architecture in their senior year.
 This course covers methodologies of historical analysis and research, the literature of the field, and the varieties of architectural writing.
 All students are required to enroll in ARC 404, Advanced Design Studio, in the fall semester of their senior year.
 The Advanced Design Studio presents a challenging independent design project in which the knowledge of previous studios is synthesized and new techniques of representation are employed.

 203 Introduction to Architectural Thinking